-Michael S. Cuviello
+Michael S. Cuviello He/Him/His

-Having years of experience in a broad spectrum of industries, Mr. Cuviello is able to provide effective strategies to secure the broadest protection possible for his client’s ideas.
+Having years of experience in a broad spectrum of industries, Michael is able to provide effective strategies to secure the broadest protection possible for his client’s ideas.
 His technical areas of expertise include semiconductor devices including digital, analog, power, and RF microcircuits; electromechanical devices; renewable energy technologies; computer software applications with concentrations in user interfaces (UIs), and embedded firmware; Internet technologies; and wireless communications.

-Mr. Cuviello earned a Bachelor of Science degree in Electrical Engineering from the University of Maryland, College Park, and a Masters of Science degree in Electrical and Computer Engineering from the University of California, San Diego.
+Michael earned a Bachelor of Science degree in Electrical Engineering from the University of Maryland, College Park, and a Masters of Science degree in Electrical and Computer Engineering from the University of California, San Diego.
 He earned his Juris Doctor from Georgetown University Law Center.

-Mr. Cuviello is a member of the bar in Maryland and the District of Columbia.
+Michael is a member of the bar in Maryland and the District of Columbia.

-B.S., University of Maryland
+University of Maryland

-M.S., University of California, San Diego
+University of California, San Diego

-J.D., Georgetown University
+Georgetown University Law Center

-U.S. Patent and Trademark Office
+- U.S. Patent and Trademark Office

-U.S. Court of Appeals for the Federal Circuit
+- U.S. Court of Appeals for the Federal Circuit